jenweber/our-open-source-contributions/README.md

 ## Things I want to build...

 - a chatbot that lets you know of a new open source issues that you can contribute to - [@ajadams](https://github.com/ajadams)
+- an Accessible Ember App! [@agathebadia](https://github.com/Agathebadia)

 ## Workshop demos
 - This is a fix for the workshop demo

 ## Strengths and areas for improvement
 - I am good at finding new projects and topics to learn.
 I want to improve my ability to complete projects before starting a new one. - [@mctraore](https://github.com/mctraore)
+- I am a good at project management & communicating, but I tend to overcommit and drown under too many projects!
+I need to take only a few things at a time and be focused on my learnings :) - [@agathebadia](https://github.com/Agathebadia)

+## Where can I start contributing?
+- Check out [Help Wanted](https://help-wanted.emberjs.com/ember-learn) with the tag `good first issue`

 ## Marie was here!!!